Oluwas3yifunmi/Sales-Analysis-of-North-Wind-Traders/README.md

 ## INTRODUCTION
 North Wind Traders is an import and export company, that specializes in the transport of food, beverages, gourmet and all sorts of goods.
 The company has been in operation for 3 years and has made significant progress and sales since the commencement of its operation.
 It has expanded across several countries in Europe and South America and has built solid customer loyalty.
 ## PROBLEM STATEMENT
 After 3 years of operation, the company wants to take a deep look into its sales performance as it noticed a recent decline from previous sales performance.
 It employed my service as a data analyst to help draw insights into their performance in different areas of the business, These insights would be beneficial to the company in its decision-making process to improve their annual turnover and help them to cut costs in their operation process.
+Insights were to be provided to the following questions;
+1. What are the top 5 countries with the highest sales?
+2. What are the top 5 countries with the highest discount?
+3. What are the top 5 selling products?
+4. What are the top 5 countries with the most customers?

 ## METHODOLOGY
 To begin drawing insights for this company, i was provided with the company's dataset dating from July 2013 to September 2015.
 This dataset is made up of 7 different tables; categories, customers, employees, order, order details, products, and shippers; each table possesses different data and data types.
 ### **Tools Used**